arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ***The Nicla boards ADC reference voltage is fixed to 1.8V, this means that it will map the ADC range from 0 to 1.8 volts.***

-The example code shown below reads the analog input value from a potentiometer connected to `A0` and displays it on the IDE Serial Monitor:
+The example code shown below reads the analog input value from a potentiometer connected to `A0` and displays it on the IDE Serial Monitor.
+To understand how to properly connect a potentiometer to the Nicla Sense ME pins, take the following image as a reference:

 ![ADC input example wiring](assets/ADC-input.svg)